huybq26/EOS-Crystal-Interface/README.md

 # EOS-Crystal-Interface
-In the project directory, you can run:
+In the project directory, you can run these in the terminal:

 ### `npm install`